-If there’s one thing I love doing this time of year, it’s coming up with fun Halloween pumpkin ideas!
-I’ve made everything from a Harry Potter pumpkin to a black cat pumpkin.
-One thing I always try to do though is to keep it simple and I think my new mummy pumpkin may just be my easiest yet!
+If there’s one thing I love about this time of year, it’s coming up with fun ideas for my pumpkins.
+I’ve come up with lots of cute no carve pumpkin ideas, from a Harry Potter pumpkin to a black cat pumpkin.
+One thing I always try to do though is to keep it simple and I think this new mummy pumpkin may just be my easiest craft yet!

 I always start with these traditional styrofoam orange pumpkins.
-The dollar stores always get a ton of them in September and I totally stock up.
+The dollar stores always get a ton of them when the fall season hits and I totally stock up.
 You really can’t beat a dollar for a craft pumpkin!

 After trying them both, the self adhesive gauze was by far the easiest.
 Like the name says, it stuck to itself as I wrapped so all I needed was a drop of glue at the end to keep it all together.
-It’s so easy that even the youngest kids can make one, as long as someone else helps with the glue gun.
+It’s such a simple craft that even the youngest kids can make one, as long as someone else helps with the glue gun.

 - Start with a styrofoam pumpkin.
 Though I’ve added Amazon links to make things easy, I bought my pumpkin at a dollar store for a fraction of the price.

 - The first thing you’ll want to do is paint your pumpkin white.
 You’ll probably need 2-3 coats of paint.